michaelkopp/sriyantra/README.md

-This repository treats the figure obtained by replacing each of the twenty-seven sides with a circular arc, keeping every incidence, while adding 8 new ones, so that all fourteen outer corners of the sri yantra sit on the circumscribed circle.
+This repository treats the figure obtained by replacing each of the twenty-seven sides with a circular arc, keeping every incidence, while adding eight new ones, so that all fourteen outer corners of the sri yantra sit on the circumscribed circle.
 Despite the extra coincidences, the result is a much less rigid object: